c0ffeeartc/EntitasGenericAddon/README.md

 **Q: I have better implementation of some interface/feature

-A: Improvements are great, please write your suggestion in Issues section
+A: Improvements are great!
+Please write your suggestion in Issues section